al5ina5/textbase-site/pages/docs/deploy.md

 textbase.js websites can also be deployed on more classic set-ups including ftp upload based set-ups, apache, nginx, express.js.

-The textbase.js team offers free assistance with deployments to all of our [Patrons and backers](/back).
+The textbase.js team offers free assistance with deployments to all of our [Patrons and backers](/back), but if you're having trouble, you're more than welcome to [contact us](/contact).

 <br />[&larr; Back](/docs)